anupama12sg/celo_micro-lending/README.md

     contract Microlending {
 ```

-This declares the start of the contract.
+This declares the start of the contract:

 ```solidity
   struct Loan {